Niekvdplas/Niekvdplas.github.io/index-proposal.md

 - Improving productivity requires explaining the factors that affect it, but that requires qualitative insights into team behavior.
 - Teams are always changing, making it even harder to get insights about team behavior through data.
-- Managers are best positioned to get these qualitative insights by interacting with their team.
-- Many studies neglecting the analysis on the developer level.

 --------------